-- 2. Decode: Decodes an instruction into it's OpCode, register(s) to read, condition code, and immediate offset.
+2. Decode: Decodes an instruction into it's OpCode, register(s) to read, condition code, and immediate offset.
 This stage also determines whether the flags will be read or set, whether registers will be read (and hence the pipeline may need to stall), or whether the result will be written back.
-In many ways, simplifying the CPU also meant simplifying this pipeline stage and hence the instruction set architecture. - 3.
-Read Operands: Read from the register file and applies any immediate values to the result.
-There is no means of detecting or flagging arithmetic overflow or carry when adding the immediate to the operand.
-This stage will stall if any source operand is pending and the immediate value is non-zero.
+In many ways, simplifying the CPU has meant simplifying this particular pipeline stage and hence the instruction set architecture that it implements.